Christopher Williams (astronaut): NASA

 Williams was selected by NASA as an astronaut candidate in December 2021 and reported for training in January 2022.
 He completed two years of initial training as part of the 2021 astronaut class.

-Williams is scheduled to launch aboard the Soyuz MS-28 spacecraft in November 2025, serving as a flight engineer and member of Expedition 74 to the International Space Station.
-He will be joined by Roscosmos cosmonauts Sergey Kud-Sverchkov and Sergei Mikayev on the Soyuz flight.
-The mission will launch from the Baikonur Cosmodrome in Kazakhstan and is expected to last approximately eight months.
+Williams launched aboard the Soyuz MS-28 spacecraft in November 2025, serving as a flight engineer and member of Expedition 73/74 to the International Space Station.
+He was joined by Roscosmos cosmonauts Sergey Kud-Sverchkov and Sergei Mikayev on the Soyuz flight.
+The mission launched from the Baikonur Cosmodrome in Kazakhstan and is expected to last about eight months.
+Williams was the first person of African descent to fly on Soyuz since Arnaldo Tamayo Méndez flew on Soyuz 38 in 1980.
+He returned to Earth in July 2026.

 Personal life

 Williams is married to Aubrey Samost-Williams of North Reading, Massachusetts.
 They have two daughters.
 His parents are Roger Williams and Ginger Macomber of Potomac, Maryland.
+He is of Panamanian descent.
 He is an Eagle Scout, a private pilot, and enjoys hiking, camping, cooking, and traveling.